dbunibas/galois/README.md

 ### Dataset

-The dataset is available as a zip archive in the [dataset](dataset) folder.
+The dataset is available as a zip archive in the dataset folder: [dataset](dataset/dataset.zip).

 ### Requirements